mmills2/WhatsCooking/README.md

 ## Meet the Agents

-What's Cooking is built up of nine LangGraph agents working together to give you the perfect recipe.
+What's Cooking is built up of nine agents working together to give you the perfect recipe.

 1. GREETER AGENT: Greets the user and gets their food preferences
 2. DISH SEARCH AGENT: Searches the internet for relevant food dishes